Pei-Chung Lee

 Research

 Our laboratory is interested in infection strategies used by bacterial pathogens to cause diseases.
-We focus on studying the function of the effector kinases encoded by the emerging pathogen, Legionella pneumophila, and how these bacterial kinases hijack host pathways in immune cells to promote infection in its hosts.
+We use multidisciplinary approaches to dissect the moelcular interactions between the emerging pathogen, Legionella pneumophila, and their host cells.

-Our team welcomes motivated students from all backgrounds (graduate and undergraduate students) to join the lab and to explore exciting areas of host-pathogen interactions.
+Our team welcomes motivated students from all backgrounds (graduate and undergraduate students) to join the lab and explore exciting areas of host-pathogen interactions with us.

-When contacting, please let us know why our lab research interests you and your learning goals in our lab.
+When contacting, please let us know how your research interest aligns with our reasech focus and your learning goals in our lab.

 Education

-• 2019: Postdoctoral Fellow, National Institutes of Health (Mentor: Dr. Matthias Machner)
+- Postdoctoral Fellow, National Institutes of Health (Mentor: Dr. Matthias Machner), 2019

-• 2014: Postdoctoral Scholar, Case Western Reserve University (Mentor: Dr. Arne Rietsch)
+- Postdoctoral Scholar, Case Western Reserve University (Mentor: Dr. Arne Rietsch), 2014

 Awards and grants